 Live-sighting Reports.
-For the past 20 years, there has been nothing more tantalizing for POW/MIA families than reports that Americans have been seen alive in Southeast Asia and nothing more frustrating than the failure of these reports to become manifest. fest in the form of a returning American-with the single exception of Marine Private Robert Garwood in 1979.
+For the past 20 years, there has been nothing more tantalizing for POW/MIA families than reports that Americans have been seen alive in Southeast Asia and nothing more frustrating than the failure of these reports to become manifest in the form of a network Americans with the single execution. fest in the form of a returning American-with the single exception of Marine Private Robert Garwood in 1979.

 A live-sighting report is just that-a report that an American has been seen alive in Southeast Asia in circumstances which are not readily explained The report could come from a refugee, boat person, traveler or anyone else in a position to make such an observation.
-The information could be first-hand or hearsay; it could involve one American or many; it could be detailed or vague; it could be recent or as far back as the end of the war.
+The information could be first-hand or hearsay; it could in volve one American or many; it could be detailed or vague; it could be recent or as far back as the end of the war.